-This post provides a continuation of wordplay collections displayed on December 5, 2020, through March 10, 2021.
+This post provides a continuation of five wordplay collections displayed on December 5, 2020, through December 15, 2021.
 In these, classic palindromes (phrases and sentences whose letters are ordered identically when they are read either forwards or backwards) were described and extolled in verse by the team of Dr. G.H. and Giorgio Coniglio.
-The contents of the most recent post included these illustrated verses:
+The contents of the most recent post (August 2021) included these illustrated verses: